Rainbow capitalism: Diplomatic aspects

+The basic concepts of rainbow capitalism—using support for LGBTQ causes to increase employee satisfaction, improve public image, and advance unrelated agendas—have also been adopted by some governments.
+They may use LGBT rights to support their foreign policy, such as by exerting pressure on other countries to adopt LGBTQ protections.
+They may also justify punitive actions against enemies due to their poor track record on LGBTQ rights, or oppose immigration from these countries, claiming their residents will remain homophobic even after immigration and vote to repeal LGBTQ protections.
+As with corporations, governments may adopt these practices due to genuine belief, for cynical gain, or out of a combination of these factors.

 The concept of "homocapitalism" is the application of gay rights issues and involvement of LGBT communities in international trade and foreign aid.
 In most African countries, same-sex marriage is seen as "ungodly, un-African, homonegative, unnatural and unacceptable", often invoking religious ideas of Christianity, Islam, or traditional African religions.
 Western nations, such as the United States and the United Kingdom, apply political and financial pressure for these countries to adopt legal protections for LGBT people.
 Countries that refuse to provide these protections are sometimes boycotted by governments and private donors.
 This is in contrast with predominantly Buddhist and Hindu countries, where homosexual activity is typically not prohibited on religious grounds.

 Far-right politicians, such as British politician David Coburn, have also used LGBT issues and the persecution of LGBT minorities in other countries to advocate homonationalism.
 Homonationalism, a term coined by queer theorist Jasbir Puar, refers to the growing acceptance of LGBT rights by Western nations coupled with the complicity of LGBT individuals and organizations involved in nationalist politics.
-This ideology first arose within the context of the War on Terror, as the United States positioned itself as LGBT-friendly in opposition to the seemingly homophobic Muslim world.
+This ideology first arose within the context of the war on terror, as the United States positioned itself as LGBT-friendly in opposition to the seemingly homophobic Muslim world.
 It has also been used by the Israeli government to justify its position in the Israeli–Palestinian conflict by comparing its stronger protections of LGBT rights to those of Palestine.

-LGBT people involved in the American anti-war movement criticize the broader LGBT community for its tolerance of military activity and military enlistment.
+Some LGBT people involved in American anti-war movements have criticized the broader LGBT community for its tolerance of military activity and military enlistment.
 When military whistleblower Chelsea Manning’s nomination to the board of San Francisco Pride was rescinded in 2013, local LGBT groups organized and distributed petitions, claiming that the rescindment was politically motivated.
 Anti-war activists have also criticized weapons manufacturers such as Axon Enterprise and Raytheon Technologies for participating in Pride Month.
+Critics argue that support or opposition for various military actions, or for the military in general, is largely unrelated to support for LGBT rights; it is possible, and indeed common, to support or oppose both at the same time.
+For example, in the United States, trans people served in the military at twice the rate of cis people prior to Donald Trump's ban on transgender servicemembers.